nacimgoura/instagram-profilecrawl/README.md

 npm install -g instagram-profilecrawl
 ```

-**It is possible to crawl several accounts following!**

 **Important** : Even if it is possible to use different browser, I advise
 to use chrome because I realized this application on chrome.
 I tested on firefox and it works well too.
-I encountered a problem with phantomjs, it does not manage to recover
+I encountered a problem with phantomjs, it doesn't manage to recover
 the number of posts which blocks for the rest of the program.
 I am currently working on solving these problems, but I accept any help.